Hindu iconography: Vibhuti

 Vibhuti (☰) is the holy ash obtained from sacred puja rites involving fire.
-Also a variant called Basma used as Vibhuti is prepared from the purified ashes of cow dung.
 Ash is considered a sign of purity due to its powdery white color.
 It is used on the forehead, normally as three horizontal lines representing Shiva.
-Some Hindus meld both the three horizontal vibhuti lines of Shiva and the 'U' shape thilaka of Vishnu in an amalgam marker signifying Hari-Hara (Vishnu-Shiva).
-In addition, sacred ash signifies that the body's origin is from dust and ash and to dust and ash it shall return.
-The ash is a marker of impermanence.
-Everything in the interim is but an illusion (maya).
+Some Hindus meld both the three horizontal vibhuti lines of Shiva and the U-shaped urdhva pundra of Vishnu in an amalgam marker signifying Hari-Hara (Vishnu-Shiva).
+In addition, sacred ash signifies that the body's origin is from dust and ash, acting a marker of impermanence and a reminder of the illusory nature (maya) of existence.